-Surgery, monitoring of input/output fluid charts and retention are some of the reasons hospitals take the lead in catheterization cases.
-These remain in place for only 2-4 days in an effort to reduce the incidence of bacteriuria (bacteria in the urine).
-Elderly patients who have to retain a catheter and are discharged to a nursing facility have a higher rate of re-hospitalization due to catheter-associated urinary tract infections.
+Surgery, monitoring of input/output fluid charts and retention are some of the reasons hospitals lead catheterization cases.
+These medical devices remain in place for only 2-4 days to reduce the incidence of bacteriuria (bacteria in the urine).
+Elderly patients who have to retain a catheter and are discharged to a nursing facility have higher rates of re-hospitalization due to catheter-associated urinary tract infections.
 Mortality within 30 days of discharge is also higher among these patients in comparison with those who had their catheters removed before discharge.
-Chances of infection are determined by the following:
+The following facts determine the chances of infection:

 - Catheterization duration.

 - Immune status of the patient.

-- Some cases of bacteriuria can remain symptomless but others become serious enough to complicate health and quality of life.
+- Some cases of bacteriuria are symptomless but others become serious enough to complicate health and quality of life.

 Facts about long-term Foley catheter use

 - The incidence in nursing homes is about 7%.

-- Facilities with poor urinary incontinence management use it as a way to maintain patient dryness and dignity.
+- Facilities with poor urinary incontinence management use it to maintain patient dryness and dignity.

 - Urinary tract infections account for up to 40% of cases in nursing homes.

 - 80% of UTIs in nursing homes are catheter-associated.

 - Long-term catheter use in urinary incontinence is mostly due to the presence of pressure sores.